Quickstart Guide on Aptos Indexer SDK

 diesel migration generate {migration_name}

-- Add your migration changes to
+b.
+Add your migration changes to up.sql

-, then run
+, then apply the migration:

 diesel migration run --database-url={YOUR_DATABASE_URL}